Week 1: Play the Love Song

 Opening Questions

-What stood out most to you from the daily Scripture readings this week?
-Did you learn anything new?
+What stood out most to you from the Scripture readings this week?
 Did you have questions?
 Did you gain insight to share with the group?

 If you were to choose a musical instrument that best represents how you are playing God’s love song right now, what instrument would it be and why?
 For example: